 The project is initiated by Linda Zetterman and is a collaboration in between her and Sara Carlsson and the students from the Textile and Garden classes at Capellagården.
 Read more about Capellagården at; www.capellagarden.se

-Below process pictures from the process and work with cultivation and dyeing.
+Scroll down for process pictures from parts of the process and the work with cultivation and dyeing.

 Vau is an old dye plant.
 It gives durable yellow color on wool, silk, linen and cotton.
 Early examples of the use of vau in Sweden are demonstrated by finds from the 400s AD.
 It is common in south part of Sweden where it grows in the wild and in gardens.

 Below; Vau and sorrel in combination with iron, alkaline, acid and copper mordants.
 The fabrics are dipped in metal and different pH water after dyeing.

 The poppy family has around 100 different species originating in Europe and Asia.
 It self-sows easily and on Öland it often grows freely next to or in cultivated fields.
 We soaked and simmered the petals.
 Experiments made with copper and iron mordants to achieve different pink shades.

 Weld or Woad "Isatis tinctoria" is an annual or biennial herb.
 It has been used as a dye plant since long back in history.
 In Sweden and Europe weld was used mainly to get blue colours.
 When we started to import indigo from India it soon took over the market.
 Woad contains less indigotin and its hard to get darker colours.
 But you can also use the flowers and the seeds to dye yellow and green shades.
 The weld below was planted last year.
 We now have planted new weld in our flower beds.
 Next year we will leave them and save the seeds.

 #woad #vejde #naturligfärgning #naturaldyeing #dyeplants #fromseedtodye #frånfrötillfärg #lindazetterman #textile #sustainabletextiles #capellagården